MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 ![report page tooltip](./media/mobile-reports-in-the-mobile-apps/report-page-tooltip.png)

-> [note]
+> [!NOTE]
-> If your device size is smaller than 640 pixel size and 320 viewport, the app will use default tooptip and will not use report page tooltip.
+> Report tooltips are supported for devices greater than 640 pixel size and 320 viewport.
+If your device is smaller, then the app uses default tooltips.

 Report authors can define hierarchies in the data and relationships between report pages.
 Hierarchy allows drill down, drill up, and drill through another report page from a visual and a value.
 So, when you long tap on a value, in addition to the tooltip, the relevant drill options will appear in the footer.